 By the Gracious Vegan

 This Middle Eastern spread is outstanding!
 It's not spicy-hot unless you use a full 1/2 teaspoon or more of the red pepper flakes.
 About 1/4 teaspoon is plenty for me.
 The combination of flavors is extraordinary.
 My husband, who is suspicious of all new foods (except sweets) loved this from the first bite.
 I serve it on bread with a thick soup and a salad for dinner.
-I'm not sure where I found this recipe to being with, and I can't locate it online now, so I'll reproduce it here.
+I'm not sure where I found this recipe to begin with, and I can't locate it online now, so I'll reproduce it here with my many tweaks.
 It's a great one.

-Combine the peppers and all the remaining ingredients in a food processor.
+Combine all ingredients in a food processor.
+Process to your desired level of smoothness.

 - 1 cup walnuts, toasted